 Cost Efficiency

-Since cloud infrastructure follows a pay-as-you-go model, it eliminates the need for expensive hardware investment, reducing operational costs.
+Cloud infrastructure follows a pay-as-you-go model, which eliminates the need for expensive hardware investment, reducing operational costs.
 Businesses pay only for the resources they actively use, avoiding unnecessary expenses.
 This approach allows effective budget allocation, enabling the organization to reinvest the saved capital into innovation and business growth.

 Scalability